 - neck pain

-In addition to these services, a chiropractor may offer wellness services.
-Examples include diet, exercise, and nutrition.
+In addition to these services, a chiropractor may offer wellness services, which can include diet, exercise, and nutrition interventions.

 Chiropractic care can help reduce symptoms in some people who experience back pain.
 Medicare will cover the treatments if a person has active back pain and shows improvement over time.

-If a person has a Medicare Advantage plan, they may require a referral from a doctor.
-Alternatively, they may need to select an in-network doctor to receive treatments.
+If an individual has a Medicare Advantage plan, they may require a referral from a doctor.
+Alternatively, they may need to select an in-network doctor to receive chiropractic treatments.

-As of January 2020, Medicare funds up to 12 sessions of acupuncture, with the option to extend the course of treatment by eight sessions if the treatment is successfully reducing back pain.
+As of January 2020, Medicare funds up to 12 sessions of acupuncture, with the option to extend the course of treatment by eight sessions if the treatment successfully reduces back pain.

 A note on insurance